 Your baby is likely to have tripled their birth weight by now and grown in leaps and bounds.
 Compare their birthday photos with their newborn ones and marvel at the changes in 12 short months.
 If your baby was premature, they could be taking more time to reach their developmental milestones.
 Time, practice, environment, gender and the degree of prematurity will all impact on the amount of time it will take for your baby to meet these.

 Make some time this month to celebrate your baby’s birthday and share the joy with family and friends.
 At 1 year of age, it’s not your baby who will appreciate all the fuss but it will be nice to acknowledge such a momentous occasion.
 Aim to time the gathering for after your baby has woken from a sleep and is likely to be more social.

 This is a day when you can relax their routine a little and just go with the flow.
 Take lots of photos and video and ensure you and all the family are included.
 If you can, get a photo of all the generations of family present – the opportunity for doing this in life can be very limited.

 Read more about Kid’s party ideas for planning your baby’s party.

 You may want to give your baby a gift which can be added to over the years, such as a charm bracelet or a silver or china collection.
 Or you can give a special gift that can become a family heirloom such as a special train set or rocking horse.
 Books which are noted with a date and the giver’s name are always a lovely birthday gift.

 You are likely to feel a little sad, as well as being excited, that your baby has reached such a significant milestone.
-But one year olds are still so young, and every age should be enjoyed!
-You could be seriously considering whether now is the time to start planning for another baby or you may have decided to defer this for another little while, or you may feel your family is now complete.
-This is a conversation both parents should make together, so you can decide what will work for you as a family.
+But one year olds are still so young, and every age needs to be enjoyed!
+You may be considering whether now is the time to start planning for another baby or, to defer this for later or, you may feel your family is now complete.
+This is a conversation both parents should make together so you can decide what will work for your family.